Aasif-github/Quiz-App-REST-Api-Mongodb-Ts/redis.md

 - Result Caching: Cache the results of expensive calculations or complex operations to avoid repeating the same computations.
 This can significantly improve the performance of your application, especially for CPU-intensive tasks.

-- Distributed Locks and Semaphores: Redis provides primitives like locks and semaphores that can be used for synchronization and coordination in distributed systems.
-This is useful for scenarios where you need to ensure mutual exclusion or limit access to a shared resource.

 - Real-Time Data: Use Redis for real-time data processing and analytics.
 Redis supports data structures like streams and pub/sub, making it suitable for building real-time messaging systems, chat applications, and event-driven architectures.

 Overall, Redis cache can be used in various parts of your application to improve performance, scalability, and reliability.
 It's important to identify the specific use cases and requirements of your application and determine where Redis caching can provide the most benefit.